charkai/selfproject_frontend/README.md

 So far in my uni degree, I haven't had the chance to learn much in the way of frontend development.
 So, I'm coding a website to teach myself frontend dev and HTML, CSS and Javascript!

+Originally, I was going to make the website a personal portfolio.
+However, I decided to instead make it about something that I'm passionate about, ultimate frisbee!

 I have used lots of youtube tutorials to try and learn how to code a website from scratch.

 The series on web development by 'LearnCode.academy' on youtube was very helpful.